The simplest way to explore the maps is to click Random repeatedly. Try the various Island Shape, Point Selection, and View options.

 Feel free to use these maps for any purpose, including commercial use.
 The code is also open source (see below).

 85882-8, 85882 chooses the overall island shape and 8 is the random number seed for the details (random points, noisy edges, rivers).
 You can type in a shape number and press Return to generate that map.
 The details will vary based on the other options you’ve selected.

-See the article for the description of the algorithm, and how you can use all or some of the parts in your own projects.
-I generated island maps with constant slopes here, but you can use the same ideas for many different styles of maps.
+I wrote an article describing the algorithms, and how you can use all or some of the parts in your own projects.
+I generate island maps with constant slopes here, but you can use the same ideas for many different styles of maps.
 Notes:

 - Radial, Perlin, Square, Blob are about the island shape.

 - Random, Relaxed, Square, Hex are about how the map is divided up into polygons.